Jugofresh Removes Health Claims Associated With Juices and Smoothies

 Courtesy of Jugofresh

-At a Jugofresh outpost inside Whole Foods Aventura in December 2016, a rainbow of juice bottles filled an open-faced refrigerator.
-Many of the green, orange, and red liquids claimed an assortment of health benefits, such as "brain boosting," "hearty healthy," and "bone building" effects packed in a 16-ounce serving.
+During a visit to the Jugofresh outpost inside Whole Foods Aventura back in December 2016, a rainbow of juice bottles filled an open-faced refrigerator.
+Many of the green, orange, and red liquids claimed an assortment of health benefits, such as "brain-boosting," "heart-healthy," and "bone-building" effects packed in a 16-ounce serving.

-On Jugofresh's website, claims have been removed entirely and there are no symbols.
-Each juice and smoothie lists its ingredients, but draws no connection to a potential health benefit.
+On Jugofresh's website, claims have been removed entirely and the symbols have been omitted.
+Instead, each juice and smoothie lists its ingredients but draws no connection to a potential health benefit.

-According to New Times' story in December 2016, Dawn Le-Walters, a brand manager at Jugofresh, acknowledged the company's assertions about health are not proven by conventional medical findings.
-She told New Times that they are based on Jugofresh's founder Matthew Sherman's experience in the holistic health world.
+In a New Times article published last year about the dubious claims made by juice bars, Dawn Le-Walters, a brand manager at Jugofresh, acknowledged that the company's assertions about health are not proven by conventional medical findings.
+She said the claims were based on Jugofresh founder Matthew Sherman's experience in the holistic health world.

-When asked, Sherman was unable to provide substantiated scientific evidence as of December 2016.
+When asked, Sherman was unable to provide substantiated scientific evidence.
 But at the time, he stood behind the brand's health assertions, saying "If we were to just write this juice contains vitamins A, B, and C, and minerals, some important information is lost to a customer who is not informed or knowledgeable about nutrition."

 Dr. Tania Rivera, a professor at Florida International University's Robert Stempel College of Public Health & Social Work, told New Times that "the medical research is not there to back up claims like this and ultimately it's really negative for the health community."